I’ve covered how you can use the Merchantrade card for oversea spending.

 - Or my monthly unlimited ebook Scribd.com subscription

-- Or a nice brunch date for 2 during the weekends
+- Or a lovely brunch date for two during the weekends

 Also, I don’t like the fact that banks are not transparent.
 I didn’t know how much I am paying in MYR before I made the purchase.